dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ## 2 - Using a light source and the standard material

 Things get a little more involve when using a light source, when this is the case I will have to use a material that will respond to light.
 Once such material is the standard material rather than the basic material.
 Then I am going to need to add at least one light source, there are a number of options for that, the one I often go for is a point light.
-This is is anice direction light that will shine light in all directions form the position at which it is located.
+This is is a nice direction light that will shine light in all directions form the position at which it is located.

 ```js
 // create a cube